benbaker76/benbaker76/README.md

 <br>
 <br>

 Hi, I'm **Ben Baker**, a DevOps / Embedded / Software engineer 🚀 from Australia 🇦🇺 and living in USA 🇺🇸, currently, I'm interested in DevOps and software development roles (incl., Distributed, Microservice and Cloud-based systems).
-Beside's programming, I enjoy traveling and reading.
+Besides programming, I enjoy spending time with family, tinkering with home automation and electronics.

 Want to know more about me?
 Check out my [portfolio](https://baker76.com).